-Located in the south part of the beach town, it is at Mount Miros where you can enjoy great views of Jaco and Playa Hermosa.
+Located in the south part of the beach town, it is at Mount Miros, where you can enjoy great views of Jaco and Playa Hermosa.
 You can walk the trail or paddle your bike to reach the best lookouts along the mountain.

 The entrance to the place is tuck unassumingly within the confines of an old gas station.
-Soon as you hit the road, muddy trails follow so it is best to leave your vehicle in a parking spot and walk.
+Soon as you hit the road, muddy trails follow, so it is best to leave your vehicle in a parking spot and walk.
 A 4×4 is another option.

 You can reach the first lookout within 20 minutes of walking.
 On your way there, birds and other animals stay nearby, offering you a naturally scenic route.

 Another 25 minutes of walking will get you to the ruins of El Miro.
-Things get more interesting as different paintings adorn the once-white walls, speaking of different genres and values but all giving color to the place.
+Things get more interesting as different paintings adorn the once-white walls, speaking of different genres and values, all giving color to the place.

-Stories tell of a wealthy man who wanted to enjoy mesmerizing views of Playa Jaco in the comfort of his home, thus a structure was put to works.
+Stories tell of a wealthy man who wanted to enjoy mesmerizing views of Playa Jaco in the comfort of his home; thus, a structure was put to works.

 7. Watch the sunset at Villa Caletas Hotel